 Safety is very important to us.
 In response to public health concerns related to COVID-19, Onsite Studio is working with individual school reopening plans – whether they be virtual, in-person, or a mix.
 Please contact [email protected] with questions.

 The Onsite Studio program extends art-making activities that take place through our Apprentice Training Programs and Artist-in-Residence program to the school environment.
 FWM places a Teaching Artist with a partnering K-12 school once a week for 5-10 sessions.
 We collaborate with teachers to design a project that reflects class curriculum or requests and integrate the project into the techniques FWM is best known for: screenprinting, sewing, dyeing, etc. We also incorporate our contemporary art exhibits as a source of inspiration for Teaching Artist residencies.

 Onsite Studio residencies incorporate a field trip to FWM where students create in our professional screenprinting studio and visit our contemporary art galleries with an interactive guided tour.
 The program also encourages the organization of a culminating event, where the final project will be presented and celebrated with participants.

 FWM often partners with schools and teachers to apply for grants that help fund Onsite Studio Teaching Artist residencies, such as the PCCY grant.
 If you or your school is interested in participating, please contact Ashley Limés Castellana, Museum Education Coordinator, at [email protected] or 215.561.8888.

-Onsite Studio is made possible with generous contributions from the Dolfinger McMahon Foundation, PCCY Picasso Grant, and Philadelphia Arts in Education Partnership, and the Christopher Ludwick Foundation.
+Onsite Studio is made possible with generous contributions from the Dolfinger McMahon Foundation, PCCY Picasso Grant, the Philadelphia Arts in Education Partnership, and the Christopher Ludwick Foundation.